nishithsoni/CMSC-447-Team-Persian-Cat-Project/README.md

 *Important Info:*
-##### As of now, the winning-game logic and the coloration of the keyboard to indicate whether the letters within your guess are wrong/within the word/correct is yet to be implemented.
-This will be fully functional by the end of Sprint 3).
+##### *As of now, the winning-game logic and the coloration of the keyboard to indicate whether the letters within your guess are wrong/within the word/correct is yet to be implemented.
+This will be fully functional by the end of Sprint 3.*